 It’s serious surgery.
-And so I think it’s critically important that before any patient has any operation of any kind that the physician sit down with that individual and explain what the risks and benefits to that procedure are.
-So I spend significant time in pre-operative conversations discussing what the risks are, what the benefits are, what the possibilities are, what my own personal experience has been over the last 15 years.
-My goal is to have the individual who opts for surgery have a complete understanding of the risks and the intended outcome.
+And so I think it’s critically important that before any patient undergoes any operation of any kind that the physician sits down with that individual and explains the risks and benefits of the procedure.
+So I spend significant time in pre-operative conversations discussing the risks, the benefits, the possibilities, and my own personal experience over the last 15 years.
+Prior to surgery, I ensure that the patient has a complete understanding of the risks and the intended outcome.

 How long does a scoliosis surgery take?